Rupesh-KMeena/speech_emotion_recognition/README.md

 - Emotion recognition from audio files.
 - Gender classification based on speech.
-- Data preprocessing using MFCC (Mel-frequency cepstral coefficients).
+- Data preprocessing using MFCC (Mel-frequency cepstral coefficients) & Spectrogram.
 - Visualization of training history (loss and accuracy).

 ## Technologies Used